swesterfeld/spectmorph/README.md

 LV2 Plugin:
 ===========

-SpectMorph provides a LV2 Plugin, which can be used together with DAWs that support LV2, such as Ardour, Qtractor and others.
+SpectMorph provides a LV2 Plugin, which can be used together with Linux DAWs that support LV2, such as Ardour, Qtractor and others.

 Controlling Morphing with Automation:
 -------------------------------------